skmansoorpro/covid-19-data/README.md

   contributing to the project or better understanding our internal technical processes.

 ### Documentation
-If you are interested in the final dataset file, please refer to [this document](public/data/README.md).
-If you want to lear more about our processes, refer to our [technical documentation](covid-docs.ourworldindata.org).
+If you are interested in the final dataset file, refer to [this document](public/data/README.md).
+If you want to learn more about our processes, refer to our [technical documentation](covid-docs.ourworldindata.org).

 ### Contribute
 Thanks for considering contributing to this project!
 A good place to start is our [contribution